MicrosoftDocs/memdocs/memdocs/cloud-native-windows-endpoints.md

 3. Activate **Microsoft Intune**
     - If you don't specifically have **Microsoft Intune** available as a mobile device management tool, choose **Add management tool** to add **Microsoft Intune**.
     - If you don't have **Microsoft Intune** activated as your mobile device management tool, select **Activate** next to **Microsoft Intune**.

         > **[!NOTE]**
         > Pay careful attention to the exact names used - you should activate **Microsoft Intune** rather than **Microsoft Intune Enrollment**.

 ### Step 10 - Create and assign some applications

-Your cloud native endpoint will need some applications.
-To get started, we recommend configuring the following applications and targeting them at the **Autopilot Cloud Native Windows Endpoints** group created previously.
+Your cloud-native endpoint will need some applications.
+To get started, we recommend configuring the following applications and targeting them at the **Autopilot Cloud-Native Windows Endpoints** group created previously.

 - **Microsoft 365 Apps** (formerly Office 365 ProPlus)
   Microsoft 365 Apps such as Word, Excel, and Outlook can easily be deployed to devices using the built-in *Microsoft 365 apps for Windows* app profile in Intune.